Patresia-A/final-project-plankton-paranoia/scrum/sprint1/daily.md

 CASE #3 Verifying credentials.
 If they match the records in the database, granted access to navigate the app.

 # Are there any blockers?

+Yes, there are blockers.
+The team is still working on the repository and the csv file.